 Intercollegiate Broadcasting System is a 66 year old not for profit association and foundation serving over 981, college radio, high school radio, stations, podcasting, webcasting, streaming, for nearly 1,000 IBS Members.

-Media Access Project is a thirty year old non-profit public interest telecommunications law firm which promotes the public’s First Amendment right to hear and be heard on the electronic media of today and tomorrow.
+Media Access Project is a non-profit public interest telecommunications law firm formed in 1972.
+It promotes the public’s First Amendment right to hear and be heard on the electronic media of today and tomorrow.

 Media Education Foundation The Media Education Foundation produces and distributes video documentaries to encourage critical thinking and debate about the relationship between media ownership, commercial media content, and the democratic demand for free flows of information, diverse representations of ideas and people, and informed citizen participation.

 National Federation of Community Broadcasters The NFCB is a national alliance of stations, producers, and others committed to community radio.

 National Public Radio is a privately supported, not-for-profit membership organization that produces and distributes noncommercial news, talk, and entertainment programming.